WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.4.
-Session namespaces must contain at least one account in requested chains
+Session namespaces MUST contain at least one account in requested chains
 Requested proposal namespaces:
 ```json
 {